SimCode989/AV-Bots-Entrance-Assignments/README.md

 # AV-Bots-Software-Entrance-Assignments:
-# Software algorithms 2 & 3 are in Java, both are executable jars and need command prompt to use
+# Software algorithms 2 & 3 are in Java
 # PID controller is in C++ using Visual Studio Code